boutproject/BOUT-dev/manual/sphinx/user_docs/parallel-transforms.rst

    paralleltransform = identity

-This then uses the :cpp:class:`ParallelTransformIdentity` class to calculate the yup and ydown fields.
+This then uses the `ParallelTransformIdentity` class to calculate the yup and ydown fields.

 Shifted metric
 --------------